psantimauro/Git/Angular/angular-tour-of-heroes/README.md

  - installed `angular-in-memory-web-api` to simulate RESTFul service
  - generate InMemoryData service
   - replaces mock heroes class (deleted)
+ - imported HttpClient and HttpHeader into hero service
- - imported HttpClientInMemoryWebApiModule, and passed it an InMemoryDataService in the app module
+  - passed the HttpClient into the constructor
+  - created a logging method
+  - updated getHeroes to get via HttpClient